zzehli/study-notes/data-structure-and-algorithm/algorithm.md

         return True
 ```
-* optimization: use a set to keep a record of the vertecies already visited.
+* optimization: use a set to keep a record of the vertecies already visited, see `uniqueCourse` below
 ```
 class Solution(object):
     def canFinish(self, numCourses, prerequisites):